Cheng-Web-BNE/Covid-Stopper/README.md

 $ npm install @ionic/cli
 ```
 ### Run the app
-Much of the ionic app can be built in the browser with ionic serve.
+Most of the ionic app can be built in the browser with ionic serve.
 ```sh
 $ ionic serve
 ```